Mary Adshead: Biography

-Adshead was born in Bloomsbury, London, the only child of Stanley Davenport Adshead, architect, watercolourist, and Professor of Civic Design first at Liverpool, and later at London University, and his wife Annie.
-Mary Adshead attended Putney High School from 1916 to 1919 and then spent six months in Paris.
+Adshead was born in Bloomsbury, London,as the only child of Stanley Davenport Adshead, architect, watercolourist, and Professor of Civic Design first at Liverpool, and later at London University, and his wife Annie.
+Mary attended Putney High School from 1916 to 1919 and then spent six months in Paris.
 Due to her fathers' position within London University, she was able to enrol at the Slade School of Art in 1921, aged just sixteen.
 There Henry Tonks recognised her ability and arranged her first mural commission, for a boys' club in Wapping, working with Rex Whistler.
 This success led to further commissions.
 Her next mural, A Tropical Fantasy, was carried out in 1924 and was on a desert island theme for the professor of architecture at Liverpool University, Charles Reilly.
 This mural still exists and is on display at Liverpool University Art Gallery.
 A large mural by Adshead, The Housing of the People, was part of the 1924 British Empire Exhibition at Wembley in London.

 Another mural commission was for Lord Beaverbrook's Newmarket house.
 Her mandate was to decorate his dining-room with Newmarket racing scenes and portraits of his friends, such as Arnold Bennett, Lady Louise Mountbatten, and Winston Churchill, on their way to the racecourse.
 The eleven panels, known by the title An English Holiday, was not fully completed as Beaverbrook became concerned that he would be daily faced with the portraits if he ever fell out with any of them.
 Beaverbrook paid Adshead a two-thirds rejection fee and returned the completed panels which were exhibited in a London department store in Sloane Square in 1930.
 Later all but three of the panels were destroyed by fire whilst in storage.

 In 1934 Adshead was commissioned to paint murals for the auditorium, designed by her father to replace one lost to fire, on Victoria Pier at Colwyn Bay.
 After the pier's partial collapse, these were thought unrecoverable, but, as of March 2018, several siginificnat parts been recovered, along with parts of another by Eric Ravilious, from the pier's tea-rooms.
 Adshead also painted a mural for the British Pavilion at the Paris International Exhibition of 1937.